basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/index.md

 * Large object support and multipart upload
 * S3-compatible API and authentication
 * Multi-tenancy and per-user reporting
-* Simple oeprational model for adding capacity
+* Simple operational model for adding capacity
 * Robust stats for monitoring and metrics

 ## What is the Riak CS Fast Track?